 Is there one central database that registers all chips in case pets wind up lost are stolen?

 Peeva Fetch That is something Peeva is working on, but until it goes live then there is not a central database in the U.S. for registering, as each manufacturer maintains its own database.

-Aren’t there other central registries already?
+Aren't there already central registries?

 It also puts the onus on the pet owner to register with the AAHA tool directly.
 Pet owners are not aware of the lack of standardization issue that Peeva is resolving in the first place, so it should never be assumed a microchip is not registered if it can not be found in the lookup tool.

-The look up tool does not provide the pet owner’s contact information.
+The lookup tool does not provide the pet owner’s contact information.
 It provides the name of the primary register the microchip is registered with.
 Then that registry needs to be called.

-The look up tool does not aggregate data from the various registries of the various microchip companies all competing for market share.
+The lookup tool does not aggregate data from the various registries of the various microchip companies all competing for market share.
 That is a big part of the data problem peeva is resolving.